Center for American Progress: Project 2025

 The Center for American Progress is public in its opposition to the Heritage Foundation's political initiative "Project 2025," having released detailed critiques of the proposed policies.
+Advocates from CAP have referred to the initiative as "an extreme far-right agenda that will hurt all Americans" and "an authoritarian playbook".
+This criticism has continued after the 2024 presidential election of Donald Trump.

-Recent Initiatives (2020–present)
+Biden administration

 In 2023, CAP analysts were involved in drafting proposals for the Biden administration's economic agenda, focusing on areas such as supply chains and manufacturing.

 Policies

 Health care

 In 2017, CAP opposed Bernie Sanders' single-payer health plan.
 Critics said that this was because of funding from the health care industry, such as the Blue Cross Blue Shield Association, the Health Care Service Corporation and America's Health Insurance Plans, who would be eliminated under Sanders' plan.
 In 2018, the center proposed an alternative to single-payer that would offer patients and employers a choice between government coverage and private insurance.

 In 2020, CAP president Neera Tanden came out in support of "universal health care".
 The organization has also proposed "Medicare Extra", which CAP says would add 35 million people to the insurance rolls while cutting U.S. health expenditures by over $300 billion annually.